radar07/obsidian-notes/my-vault/Books/The Kubernetes Book.md

 * A kubelet needs container runtime to perform container-related tasks (pulling images, and starting and stopping containers)

 #### Network proxy (kube-proxy)

+* This runs on every node and is responsible for local cluster networking.
+* Each node gets its own unique IP address, and it implements local iptables or IPVS rules to handle routing and load-balancing of traffic.